NAMI HelpLine

 Serotonin syndrome (symptoms may include shivering, diarrhea, confusion, severe muscle tightness, fever, seizures, and death).

 SNRI antidepressants including venlafaxine may increase the risk of bleeding events.
-Combined use of aspirin, nonsteroidal anti-inflammatory drugs (e.g., ibuprofen, naproxen), warfarin, and other anti-coagulants may increase this risk.
-This may include gums that bleed more easily, nose bleed, or gastrointestinal bleeding.
+This may include gums that bleed more easily, nose bleeds that last longer or happen more often, or gastrointestinal bleeding.
 Some cases have been life threatening.
+Using venlafaxine with aspirin, nonsteroidal anti-inflammatory drugs (e.g., ibuprofen, naproxen), warfarin, and other anti-coagulants may increase this risk.

 Are There Any Risks For Taking Venlafaxine For Long Periods Of Time?